hoyleb/hoyleb.github.io/_posts/2016-9-1-Exploring-Parameter-Space.md

 print ("Inital starting positions", hy.starting_positions)
 ```

 Under the hood I've used the Latin-Hyper cube as a neat way to maximally explore the prior space, with the number of walkers we want to put down.
-For fun let's take each of these positions, and ask how many calls would it take ```scipy.stats.optimise``` to converge to a solution, and what would the value of the log-likelihood function be at those points:
+For fun let's take each of these positions, and ask how many calls would it take ```scipy.optimize``` to converge to a solution, and what would the value of the log-likelihood function be at those points:

 ```